State Mandated Assessment Tools

-Informal Reading Inventory (IRI)— Specifically, the IRI addresses the five core components of efficient reading as stated by the National Reading Panel: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-The IRI reading passages and stories measures: independent, instructional, and frustration reading levels, strategies for word identification, fluency, strengths and weaknesses in comprehension, and listening level.
+Basic Reading Inventory (BRI) – Jerry Johns – addresses the five core components of efficient reading as stated by the National Reading Panel: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+The BRI reading passages and stories measures: independent, instructional, and frustration reading levels, strategies for word identification, fluency, strengths and weaknesses in comprehension, and listening level.

 Formative and Summative Assessments

 Formative assessments—assessments for learning—are self-reflective processes between the teachers and students to enhance, refine, recognize and respond to learning in-the-moment.
 Formative assessments will be used school-wide, on a daily basis, to adapt instructional methods to meet all learners’ needs.
 Classroom and specials teachers will use methods that provide constant feedback, such as questioning stems, and Blooms’ Taxonomy question starters.
 Within the realm of questioning, classroom teachers will support strong, standards-based instructional practices with whole class, peer and “turn-and-talk” discussions.

 Summative assessments—assessments of learning—provide information on the products efficacy (power) and assesses learning at the end of a unit.
 Summative assessments will be implemented to students after subject material has been taught and reviewed by classroom teachers.
 Classroom teachers will assess all students after units of material on a school-wide basis and use additional teacher-generated summative assessments during units at their professional discretion.
 These assessments will include:

 All summative assessments will be generated to gain knowledge of students’ mastery of subject material and to diagnose each student’s weaknesses and strengths in the respective content material.
 On a school-wide basis, this data will be disseminated to plan for instructional strategies to maximize the learning acumen of each student.